Adhesions After a C-Section – Symptoms and Prevention Tips

 Here are some symptoms of adhesion pain after C-section adhesion:

-- If you experience trouble in standing erect or straight.
+- Trouble in standing erect or straight.

-- If you experience pain or tenderness in your scar.
+- Pain or tenderness in your scar

 What Are the Visual Characteristics of Adhesions After a C-section?